Woopaa

-Woopaa #124 (born March 9, 2017) is an American bucking bull.
+Woopaa #124 (born March 9, 2017) is an American retired bucking bull.
 He is the 2021 Professional Bull Riders (PBR) World Champion Bull.

+In 2023, Woopaa was ranked No. 7 on the list of the top 30 bulls in PBR history.

 Background

 Woopaa was born on March 9, 2017.
-He is owned by Larry Barker of Barker Bulls and stock contractor Laramie WIlson of Hookin' W Ranch.
+He is owned by Larry Barker of Barker Bulls and stock contractor Laramie Wilson of Hookin' W Ranch.
 He is a red-colored bull, whose brand is 124.
 His sire is Dances with Gravy, and his dam is BB 319.
 Woopaa is named for his owner Larry Barker's friend, J.P.
 Lewis, who used to yell "Woopaa!” frequently.
 Lewis died from cancer in 2017.

 Career

-Woopaa has competed on the PBR circuit since 2020.
+Woopaa competed on the PBR circuit from 2020 to 2023.
 He won the World Champion Bull title in 2021.
 On April 2, 2022, Woopaa was ranked first in the world standings.
 His riding streak was -1, and his average bull score was 45.91.
 He had bucked in 25 events.
 His buckoff percentage was 58, and his average rider score was 40.40.
 His average buckoff time was 2.15 seconds.
 He had 21 45-points or higher rides.

 Season 2020

 These are Woopaa's outs in the PBR in the 2020 season:

 Woopaa bucked off Ty Wainwright for a score of 44 in 2.28 seconds at a PBR Touring Pro Division event in San Antonio, Texas.
 He then bucked off Joao Henrique Lucas in 3.2 seconds for a score of 43 points at a PBR Velocity Tour event in Memphis, Tennessee.
 He then bucked off Taylor Toves in 5.02 seconds for a score of 42.75 points at a PBR Unleash the Beast Series event in Little Rock, Arkansas.
 Woopaa next bucked off Rafael Henrique Dos Santos in 0 seconds for a score of 44.25 at an Unleash the Beast Series event in Tulsa, Oklahoma.
 He then bucked off Marcus Mast in 2.61 seconds for a score of 46 points at the Velocity Tour Finals in Sioux Falls, South Dakota.
-Jose Vitor Leme then rode Woopaa for a very high ride score of 95.75 points at the PBR World Finals in Arlington, Texas.
+José Vitor Leme then rode Woopaa for a very high ride score of 95.75 points at the PBR World Finals in Arlington, Texas.
 The bull for his part scored 46 points in this out.
 Woopaa won the 2020 American Bucking Bull (ABBI) Classic Champion title.